oroinc/documentation/backend/bundles/commerce/WebsiteElasticSearchBundle/index.rst

 OroWebsiteElasticSearchBundle
 =============================

+.. note:: This bundle is only available in the Enterprise edition.

 OroWebsiteElasticSearchBundle enables support of the |Elasticsearch| engine for the search functionality on the OroCommerce Enterprise application storefront.

-.. hint:: The WebsiteElasticSearchBundle bundle has exactly the same requirements as ElasticSearchBundle - Elasticsearch 6.*.
+The WebsiteElasticSearchBundle bundle has exactly the same requirements as ElasticSearchBundle - Elasticsearch 6.*.

 .. toctree::
    :maxdepth: 1